 Do you give or sell our contact information to anyone else?

-We don’t sell your information to anyone else.
+We do not sell your information to anyone else.
 Under the new law this would be illegal anyway without getting your consent.
 The only outside organisation we give the contact information to is those that print and post the Journal and Newsletter, so that they know where to send the publications.

 Do we have to give consent – sign or tick something?

 No, unlike many large, commercial organisations that may ask your permission, the NGS has gone down a different route, as is allowed by the new law.
 The NGS is a not-for-profit society where membership is voluntary and specifically to access the benefits that the NGS offers.
 Therefore, the NGS has a legitimate interest to hold and use your contact information in order to provide you with these benefits and so does not need your permission.
-If you don’t want us to hold your contact information, then you can leave the NGS and instruct us to delete your contact information.
+If you do not want us to hold your contact information, then you can leave the NGS and instruct us to delete your contact information.

 Does that mean I don’t have any rights over my contact information held by the NGS?